cuttlefishh/clubmeetings/README.md

 This organization is run by graduate students of the Marine Biology and Ecology department of RSMAS:
 Allyson DeMerlis, Mike Connelly, and Nick Kron.

 Welcome to our Coding Club!
-This repository is where we push our codes from Tidy Tuesday activities.
+This repository is where we push our codes from Tidy Tuesday activities, provide resources, and recordings/documents from previous guest lectures.